galaxyproject/planemo/docs/_writing_cwl_intro.rst

     Applying linter new_draft...
 CHECK
     ..
 INFO: Modern CWL version [cwl:draft-3]

-In addition to the file actual tool file, a test file will be generated using the example command and provided test data.
+In addition to the actual tool file, a test file will be generated using the example command and provided test data.
 The file contents are as
 follows: